Brylimo/Natours/README.md

     3. calc()
        :Calculation function but we can mix units while using it.
        -> You gotta use #{Sass variable} when you want to use Sass variables

+    4. [alt="logo"] {...}
+       :It selcets all of the elements which have this alt attribute equal to "logo".